Mr S. C. Holman, Tobacconist and Newsagent.

-In September 1900 Mr Holman had a giant Pipe made and hung above his premises in Somerset Street.
-His slogan from then on was “The Sign Of The Pipe” and it was featured on every advertisement.
+In September 1900 Mr Holman had a giant “pipe” made and hung above his premises in Somerset Street.
+After this date his slogan became “The Sign of the Pipe” and it was featured on every advertisement.

-Mr Holman’s Daughter was Elsie May Holman, she was married to Mr Charles William Reginald Salter originally of Brighton.
-He played Association Football for Abertillery.
-They later emigrated to Perth Australia and entered the Congregational Home Mission at Korrelocking.
+Mr and Mrs Holman’s daughter was Miss Elsie May Holman, she was married to Mr Charles William Reginald Salter, originally of Brighton.
+Mr Salter played Association Football for Abertillery.
+They later emigrated to Perth, Australia and entered the Congregational Home Mission at Korrelocking.

-Later Mr S. C. Holman opened a shop on High Street Abertillery (as seen on the right).
+Later Mr S. C. Holman opened a shop on High Street Abertillery (as seen left).